mpontikes/coder-dojo/README.md

-# coder-dojo
+# Coder Dojo Help Files
-Code to help future coders code.
+This is a repository of files that I've made to help people learn how to code.